saketl7/ModernFurniture/README.md

 ## Introduction
 The purpose of this document is to define and describe the requirements of the project and to provide readers with an understanding of the application’s functionalities and features.

+## Purpose
+The app is developed with the idea of providing users with a convenient way to ease and streamline their design of the room while supplying them with the Augmented Reality technology.
+It is best for the users who can't decide what would suit in their room and where.